steled/documentation/docs/mkdocs/create_configure_publish.md

-# Configuration
+# Create, Configure, Publish

-- how to configure MkDocs for use with GitHub Actions
+- how to create, configure and publish Material for MkDocs with GitHub Actions

 ## Source